jezur/corndiseasedetector.github.io/index.md

 $ conda install pytorch torchvision torchaudio -c pytorch -n cddenv
 ```

+### About our model

+The available datasets for maize are too small to be used in deep neural networks.
+To solve this problem we decided to use a `Transfer Learning` strategy and reuse some layers from a ResNet50 network trained on the ImageNet dataset, from `torchvision.models.resnet50`.
+Only the final layers of our network were trained.
+Our model shows good quality metrics.

 ### Support or Contact

 If you have any request of trouble using our model, please contact us to out email `ai2021grupo7[at]gmail.com`.